COVID Vaccination Record Available with QR Code

 Affidavit Submissions

-Some individuals choose to interpret the public health measures as a mandatory immunization policy, and have gone to the trouble of securing affidavits objecting to immunization.
-Some Commissioners of Oath in Saskatchewan are also charging a fee to submit these affidavits for processing.
+Some individuals chose to interpret the public health measures as a mandatory immunization policy, and have secured affidavits objecting to immunization.
 As immunization is not mandatory, exemption is not required and these affidavits serve no purpose.

-The Saskatchewan Health Authority requests that any individuals considering submitting an affidavit in response to COVID-19 immunization do not do so.
+The Saskatchewan Health Authority requests that individuals do not submit an affidavit in response to COVID-19 immunization.
 Affidavits are not entered into any health database and will be destroyed on receipt.